bluez/bluer/bluer-tools/README.md

     - connects to remote L2CAP PSMs
     - listens on local L2CAP PSMs and accepts connections
     - serves a local program on an L2CAP PSM
+    - speed tests

+  - **rfcat**: [netcat]-like for Bluetooth RFCOMM sockets.
+    - connects to remote RFCOMM channels
+    - listens on local RFCOMM channels
+    - serves a local program on an RFCOMM channel
+    - resolve and publish SDP records
+    - speed tests

 Each tool supports the `--help` option for detailed usage information.